 Monte Sighignola

 If you’re travelling by car, don’t miss the summit of Monte Sighignola on the Swiss-Italian border.
-You’ll be rewarded with breathtaking views from an altitude of 1,320 metres above sea level.
+Breathtaking views from 1,320 metres above sea level — it’s aptly nicknamed the “Balcony of Italy”.

 Hiking